 “Latinas: From the Block to the Boardroom” is hosted by Theresa E. Gonzales, a former Silicon Valley Tech.
 Theresa sheds a light on community and business impacts.
 “Hechale” con Theresa biweekly on her podcast, for a deep dive on representation in business through her personal experiences and interviews with industry leaders.

-If you are a parent and are looking for a way to talk to your kids about la politica and learn parenting power tips at the same time, Parenting and Politics, hosted by Dianna Limongi, is your new podcast.
-Dianna delivers a wide range of thought-provoking episodes from reproductive rights, transportation accessibility for pregnant women, inclusive storytelling to decolonizing parenting and coalition building.
+If you are a parent and are looking for a way to talk to your kids about la politica and learn parenting power tips at the same time, Parenting and Politics, hosted by Diana Limongi, is your new podcast.
+Diana delivers a wide range of thought-provoking episodes from reproductive rights, transportation accessibility for pregnant women, inclusive storytelling to decolonizing parenting and coalition building.